xeofoundry/xeoIFC/converter/configuration.md

 | `exportIfcValueTypes` | `"yes"` / `"no"` | `"yes"` | Add `ifcValueType` to every property, for example `IfcPowerMeasure`. |
 | `excludeMetadataForIfcTypes` | array of IFC type names | `[]` | Leave objects of these types out of the metadata file. |

 See [metadata-format.md](metadata-format.md) for the resulting JSON.
+These options and the GUID filters below apply to the metadata
+JSON only; a metadata IFC (`-m <path>.ifc` or `.ifczip`) always contains the whole model.

 ## Filters